Cosmic dust: Detection methods

-Dust detectors in the past flew on the HEOS 2, Helios, Pioneer 10, Pioneer 11, Giotto, Galileo, Ulysses and Cassini space missions, on the Earth-orbiting LDEF, EURECA, and Gorid satellites, and some scientists have utilized the Voyager 1 and 2 spacecraft as giant Langmuir probes to directly sample the cosmic dust.
-Presently dust detectors are flying on the Ulysses, Proba, Rosetta, Stardust, and the New Horizons spacecraft.
+Dust detectors in the past flew on the HEOS 2, Helios, Pioneer 10, Pioneer 11, Giotto, Galileo, Ulysses and Cassini space missions, on the Earth-orbiting LDEF, EURECA, and Gorid satellites, and some scientists have used the Voyager 1 and 2 spacecraft as giant Langmuir probes to directly sample the cosmic dust.
+Presently dust detectors are flying on the Ulysses, PROBA, Rosetta, Stardust, and the New Horizons spacecraft.
 The collected dust at Earth or collected further in space and returned by sample-return space missions is then analyzed by dust scientists in their respective laboratories all over the world.
 One large storage facility for cosmic dust exists at the NASA Houston JSC.

 Infrared light can penetrate cosmic dust clouds, allowing us to peer into regions of star formation and the centers of galaxies.
 NASA's Spitzer Space Telescope was the largest infrared space telescope, before the launch of the James Webb Space Telescope.
 During its mission, Spitzer obtained images and spectra by detecting the thermal radiation emitted by objects in space between wavelengths of 3 and 180 micrometres.
 Most of this infrared radiation is blocked by the Earth's atmosphere and cannot be observed from the ground.
 Findings from the Spitzer have revitalized the studies of cosmic dust.
 One report showed some evidence that cosmic dust is formed near a supermassive black hole.

-Astronomers used the James Webb Space Telescope to image the warm dust around a nearby young star, Fomalhaut, in order to study the first asteroid belt ever seen outside of the Solar System in infrared light.
+Astronomers used the James Webb Space Telescope to image the warm dust around a nearby young star, Fomalhaut, to study the first asteroid belt ever seen outside the Solar System in infrared light.

 Another detection mechanism is polarimetry.
 Dust grains are not spherical and tend to align to interstellar magnetic fields, preferentially polarizing starlight that passes through dust clouds.
 In nearby interstellar space, where interstellar reddening is not intense enough to be detected, high precision optical polarimetry has been used to glean the structure of dust within the Local Bubble.

 In 2019, researchers found interstellar dust in Antarctica which they relate to the Local Interstellar Cloud.
 The detection of interstellar dust in Antarctica was done by the measurement of the radionuclides iron-60 and manganese-53 by highly sensitive Accelerator mass spectrometry.